1999.

 As they got older and career conversations became more serious, they decided they wanted to do something creative.

-But (fast forward), they didn’t even come close to their creative ambitions.
+But despite their dreams, they didn’t even get close to their creative ambitions.

 Mae was told that creative careers weren’t serious 😔